 California: If you are lucky enough to live in CA, there is no restriction placed on why your spouse is moving – whereas most states require it be a job transfer/opportunity.
 CA recognizes spousal reconciliation, family reunification, and even “imminent marriage.”
 So, if your fiance moves for whatever reason and your marriage is very soon, you are eligible for benefits if you quit your job to join her.

-Your unemployment claim will be subject to the state law where you worked, not the place where you live and since it is an interstate claim, you do not have to appear in person to file the claim.
+Your unemployment claim will be subject to the state law where you worked, not the place where you live.
 Out-of-state unemployment claims can be filed via telephone, online through the state paying your benefits.
 Your state of residence is irrelevant to this process.

 Because communication and transactions will come from your previous employing state, the process may take a little more time than if you were filing directly from your state of residence.